Philippines Football League: Revival and continued organization

 In 2021, following the rise of Philippines in the AFC rankings and the expansion of the AFC Champions League's group stage from 32 to 40 teams, United City became the first Filipino team to qualify for the group stage of the competition, as winners of the 2020 edition of the PFL.
 Plus, the 2021 season saw both the return of the league cup, set to be organized in April, and a slight expansion of the league, with PFL commissioner Coco Torre announcing in February that Loyola F.C. (returning to the league after competing for the last time in 2018) and former UFL team Laos F.C. (on his official debut) had submitted their respective requests to join the competition.

+The 2024–25 season saw the reintroduction of the Finals Series, albeit as a distinct competition.

+For the 2025–26 season it marks the first time since the league's inception where there was no change in the number of teams participating, with ten teams competing in the season.
+However, last season's eighth- and ninth-placed teams, Loyola and the Philippine YNT, will not participate this season.
+In August, two teams from the 2024 season, namely Don Bosco Garelli United, Tuloy and Philippine Army, would rejoin the league to bring the number to 11.

+Davao Aguilas, who finished sixth in the previous season, relocated their club to Makati and renamed to Aguilas–UMak F.C., with the latter derived from the University of Makati Stadium, where the club had previously trained and held matches.
+After changing its name last season, Maharlika Taguig once again changed its name to simply Maharlika F.C..
+The Mendiola FC 1991 will relocate from Imus, Cavite to Valenzuela and renamed to Valenzuela PB–Mendiola F.C.

 Competition format

-The PFL followed a traditional home-and-away double round robin format from the 2018 to 2019 seasons, although some clubs did not have their home stadiums.
+The PFL followed a traditional home-and-away double round-robin format during the 2018, 2019, and 2022–23 seasons, although some clubs did not have their home stadiums.

+The 2018 season saw 7 teams playing each other 4 times.
+In the 2019 season with 6 teams competing, the format was made into a quadruple round-robin format, this time playing each other 5 times whole season.

-In the 2020 season, all matches are held in a bio-secure bubble in a single venue.
-Succeeding seasons will be held in a centralized venue with long-term plans to include reverting to a home-and-away format.
+In the 2020 season, all matches were held in a bio-secure bubble single venue with 5 matches played by each team in a span of 12 days starting from October 28 to November 12.
+The last match was postponed due to Typhoon Vamco (Ulysses), although the match was never played, instead documented as a goalless draw against Mendiola and Stallion.